hwmhht/hht204806/Technical-difficulties:-linear-interpolation-with-perspective-deformations.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/td-perspective-correction/f07.png)

-Then, knowing screen-space coordinates A'B'C' and barycentric coordinates of P' with respect to A'B'C', we need to find barycentric coordinates of P with respect to the origninal triangle ABC:
+Then, knowing screen-space coordinates A'B'C' and barycentric coordinates of P' with respect to A'B'C', we need to find barycentric coordinates of P with respect to the original triangle ABC:

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/td-perspective-correction/f06.png)